 Disaster Relief at P&G

-P&G’s commitment to help rebuild lives after widespread disasters is a natural expression of our unique ability to help create — in this case, restore — the experience of home.
+P&G is committed to helping rebuild lives after widespread disasters by providing the comforts of home that people need or have come to count on.
 Through our people, our products and our partners, we rely on our strengths and our disciplined process to ensure that all of our efforts — both immediate and long-term — are making a meaningful difference.

 Our global disaster response approach focuses on responding quickly and effectively.
 Within hours, we are in contact with government agencies and our humanitarian partners to understand the scope and impact of the crisis, and how best to respond.
 Our first concern is for the safety and welfare of our employees.
 Once we are sure of their safety, we work with our partners to bring relief to communities impacted by the disaster.